Christ Came to Save Sinners:

 Notes

-All Scripture quotations are from the King James Version.
-Pronouns referring to God are capitalized.
-Updated wording and other changes are in brackets, and comments are in parentheses within brackets.
-The original title of this Good News message was “‘Christ Died for the Ungodly’: From Creation to Christ.”
-Online Gospel tract written by Matt Hancock and updated on
+All Scripture quotations are from the King James Version, with the word Scriptures and pronouns referring to God capitalized.
+The original title of this work was “‘Christ Died for the Ungodly’: From Creation to Christ.”
+This online Gospel tract (booklet) was written by Matt Hancock and updated on .